dirghapanara/VSDSquadron_FM_Research_Internship_by_Dirgha_Panara/README.md

 - Found it kind of hard to understand the verilog originally - google searches were able to clear things up
 </details>

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.
+> [!
+TIP]
+> If program FPGA fails, check the connectivity between board and your computer
+> Check if the USB cable is not faulty